How to Embrace the Forest (and avoid the ticks) without Fear - A response to Slate.com's "Be Very Afraid of Ticks"

 We don't always have to do a full body scrub down - and here's how we avoid that: we wear the right gear.
 Just like a fly fisherman is able to stay in the water for long hours in wader and a firefighter is able to fight a fire up close while wearing bunker gear, we are able to stay at play without fear (and with lots of fun) when we choose the right gear.

-Moyer's retort to the gear answer is that no one really wears pants in the summer - well, here's something that will blow your mind: our MyMayu boots go up to mid calf or right under the knee in kids from infant 1/2 through big kid size 2 shoes.
-The highly water resistant quick-dry uppers are not a welcoming place for ticks.
-And when kids pair those with a pair of long quick dry shorts their legs are mostly covered - cutting your risks down even further.
+Moyer's retort to the gear answer is that no one really wears pants in the summer - but a light weight pair of pants if great for outdoor play, and most of our boots go up to mid calf in kids from infant 1/2 through big kid size 2 shoes.
+Tuck pants inside the boots or pair with knee high socks and keep legs covered - easily cutting your risks.

 When it comes to gear, we take our children's opinions (and that of our other local testers - aka forest school kids!) very seriously.
 We test them out.
-We take complaints.
 We listen and question.
-If the kids aren't fussy, we push a little more: "are you sure there's NOTHING uncomfy?
-Is there ANYTHING you don't like, even a little bit?"
 We want to know what kids are going to think - and we want kids to like wearing our gear and be able to stay at play wearing it!

 So what do we use?
-We teach our girls head to toe checklist - or rather boot to brow:
+We teach our kids head to toe checklist - or rather boot to brow: